OWASP/CheatSheetSeries/README.md

 # Folders

 **cheatsheets_excluded**:
 * Contains the cheat sheets markdown files converted with PANDOC and for which a discussion must be made in order to decide if we include them into the V2 of the project due to the content has not been updated since a long time or is not relevant anymore.
-See this [open discussion](https://github.com/OWASP/CheatSheetSeries/issues/13).
+See this [discussion](https://github.com/OWASP/CheatSheetSeries/issues/13).

 **cheatsheets_draft**:
 * Contains the cheat sheets files under work by core commiters of the project to facilitate incremental exchanges about the content (PR usage not possible for core commiters).